livewires/you-win/docs/sheets/2-animation.md

 In JavaScript, `n += 1` is shorthand for `n = n + 1`.
 You can read it as **"change by"**.

-By increasing the angle of the sprite on every frame, our sprite will slowly rotate clockwise.
+We're increasing the angle of the sprite a little bit on every frame, so our sprite will slowly rotate clockwise.

+👉 Save, and you should see your Sprite start to spin!

   * **Challenge:** make the sprite rotate anticlockwise.

+👉 Make sure you can get your Sprite to spin the other way.

 Now we know the basics of animation, lets try some simple movement.